-1. Introduction & Scope of Application
+1 Introduction & Scope of Application

-Al-Rajhi Capital (CMA License No: 07068 - 37), the investment arm of Al-Rajhi Bank, is a Closed Joint Stock Company, registered in the Kingdom of Saudi Arabia and offers brokerage, asset management, custodial services, and investment banking including advisory services in accordance with the license and letter of authorization issued by the Capital Market Authority.
+Al Rajhi Capital (CMA License No: 07068-37), the investment arm of Al Rajhi Bank, is a Closed Joint Stock Company, registered in the Kingdom of Saudi Arabia under commercial registration number 1010241681 dated 1 Dhul Hijjah 1428H (corresponding to December 11, 2007) and offers brokerage, asset management, custodial services, and investment banking including advisory services in accordance with the license and letter of authorization issued by the Capital Market Authority.

 This report is prepared in accordance with the CMA Prudential Regulations framework issued in December 2012 and Pillar III disclosure guidelines issued in December 2014 by the Capital Market Authority (CMA).

 The CMA Prudential Rules comprises three 'Pillars':